sanua356/KEALint/README.md

 ### Standalone mode parameters

-`--unix-socket-path` - Optional.
+`--unix-socket-filepath` - Optional.
 Defines the path to the UNIX socket that needs to be listened to in order to receive configurations.

 `--database-type` - Optional.
 Defines the path to the database to which the results of the checks will need to be recorded.

-`--database-path` - Optional.
+`--database-filepath` - Optional.
 Defines the type of database to connect to.
 Currently, only the value 'sqlite' is supported.

 ## Rules